bartbutenaers/node-red-contrib-blockly/README.md

 # node-red-contrib-blockly
-A Node Red node for visual programming a function using Blockly.
+A Node Red node that offers a visual programming interface, to make programming a function node easier.
+Just drag and drop blocks to build your program logic, without having to write the Javascript code yourself.
+By building your code in a visual way, you don't have to learn the Javascript syntax, which makes programming very difficult for beginners.

+Moreover the generated Javascript code can be displayed, so you can learn Javascript coding step by step...

-Thanks to Andrew Marshall, Mark Friedman and Erik Pasternak for their assistance with my Blockly issues!
+Thanks to lots of people, for their assistance during the development of this node:
+* On the Google Blockly [forum](https://groups.google.com/forum/#!forum/blockly): Andrew Marshall, Mark Friedman, Erik Pasternak, Timo Herngreen, ...
+* On the Node-RED [forum](https://discourse.nodered.org/): Julian Knight for thinking out loud, Simon Walters for lots of stuff, ...

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):